All for Joomla All for Webmasters

 2. Rising Film Evaporators

 These work on the basis of the “thermo-siphon” principle.
 As the feed enters the bottom of the heating tubes, steam begins to form.
 Because of the ascending force of the steam produced during boiling, liquid and vapors flow upwards in parallel flow.
-Simultaneously, vapor production increases and the product is pressed as a thin film on the walls of the tubes.
+At the same time, the product presses as a thin film on the walls of the tubes while increasing vapor production.
 As a result, the liquid rises upwards.
 This co-current upward movement has the advantageous effect of increasing turbulence in the liquid.
 This is beneficial when evaporating highly viscous products or products that tend to foul the heating surfaces.

 Typically, the temperature difference between the heating and boiling sides of this type of evaporator must be quite large.
 Otherwise, the vapor flow’s energy is insufficient to convey the liquid and produce the rising film.
 Typically, the length of the boiling tubes will not exceed 23 feet.
-This type of evaporator is frequently used in conjunction with product recirculation, in which some of the formed concentrates are reintroduced back into the feed inlet.
+Product recirculation often accompanies the use of this evaporator type, wherein the feed inlet reintroduces some of the formed concentrates.
 This is to produce sufficient liquid loading inside the boiling tubes.

 3. Forced Circulation Evaporator

-Forced circulation evaporators are used to avoid boiling the product on the heating surfaces due to the product’s fouling characteristics.
-The circulating liquid is heated as it flows through the heat exchanger and then partially evaporated as the pressure in the separator is reduced, allowing the liquid to cool to the boiling temperature corresponding to this pressure.
-Because the liquid is typically only heated a few degrees for each pass through the heat exchanger, the recirculation flow rate must be high.
+To prevent the product from boiling on the heating surfaces due to its fouling characteristics, we employ forced circulation evaporators.
+The heat exchanger heats the circulating liquid, which is then partially evaporated by reducing the pressure in the separator.
+This reduction in pressure allows the liquid to cool to the boiling temperature corresponding to the current pressure.
+Since the liquid undergoes only a slight temperature increase with each pass through the heat exchanger, maintaining a high recirculation flow rate is necessary.

 4. Plate Evaporators

 Plate evaporators are small in size.
 Short interconnecting pipework connects the separators to the plate packages.
-As a result, space requirements are minimal, and heights are typically limited to 20 to 25 feet (6-8 meters).
+Minimal space requirements result in typically limiting heights to 20 to 25 feet (6-8 meters).
 As a result, plate evaporators can be installed in the majority of buildings.
-Framed plates can be used as a heating surface instead of tube and shell heat exchangers.
+You can use framed plates as a heating surface instead of relying on tube and shell heat exchangers.
 These plate assemblies are similar to plate heat exchangers but have larger vapor flow passages.
-A product plate and a steam plate are connected alternately in these units.
+These units alternate the connection between a product plate and a steam plate.

-The product passage is designed to ensure even liquid distribution on the plate surfaces and a low-pressure drop in the vapor phase.
-Because the plate package is easily opened, surfaces can be inspected, individual plates can be changed as needed, and the evaporation rate can be adjusted by adding or removing individual plates.
-The units can be designed to meet USDA Dairy sanitation standards.
+The design of the product passage ensures even distribution of liquid on the plate surfaces and minimizes pressure drop in the vapor phase.
+The easy-to-open plate package allows for surface inspection, changing of individual plates as needed, and adjustment of the evaporation rate by adding or removing plates.
+The units can be customized to meet USDA Dairy sanitation standards.

 The working mechanisms of evaporators and condensers differ.
 Despite the fact that evaporators and condensers are both heat exchange equipment, the evaporator absorbs heat while the condenser releases heat.
 Having said that, they are both necessary components of the refrigeration system.

 Condensers’ working mechanism is an exothermic process, so you can expect them to be hot while they’re working.
 Power plants are excellent examples of industrial condensers.
-Condensers in power plants are assigned the task of condensing the vapors from the turbines.
+The condensers in power plants condense the vapors from the turbines.

 Problems of Working with Evaporators

-It is important to realize, evaporation can cause technical issues, especially when it is used in the food industry.
+Realize that evaporation can lead to technical issues, particularly when applying it in the food industry.
 Some evaporators are sensitive to differences in dilute solution viscosity and consistency.
 Because of a loss of circulation, these evaporators may work inefficiently.
-If an evaporator is to be used to concentrate a highly viscous solution, the pump may need replacement.
+If you intend to use an evaporator for concentrating a highly viscous solution, you may need to replace the pump.
 When hard deposits form on the surfaces of the heating mediums in the evaporators, fouling occurs.
 Proteins and polysaccharides in foods can form such deposits, reducing heat transfer efficiency.

 Foaming can also be a problem because dealing with excess foam can be time-consuming and inefficient.
-Antifoam agents must be used, but only a few can be used during food processing.
-When acidic solutions are concentrated, corrosion can occur.
+Use antifoam agents during food processing, but limit their application to a few.
+Concentrated acidic solutions can cause corrosion.
 Surface damage can reduce the long life of evaporators.
 Food quality and flavor can suffer as a result of evaporation.
 Overall, when selecting an evaporator, the qualities of the product solution must be carefully considered.

 Let’s Sum Up: